Look Twice before You Leap: A Rational Framework for Localized Adversarial Anonymization: Implementation Details

-\textbf{Base Models \& Environment.} All local LLM-based frameworks (RLAA, FgAA, IncogniText) employed Llama-3-8B and Qwen2.5-7B as base models.
+All local LLM-based frameworks (RLAA, FgAA, IncogniText) employed Llama-3-8B and Qwen2.5-7B as base models.
 To align with consumer-grade deployment scenarios, all models were loaded in half-precision (\texttt{float16}) on a single \textbf{NVIDIA RTX 5090 GPU}.